 North Coast's Salmon-Kelp "Ocean Burger" (SHOP HERE)

 Kelp farming is carbon-negative and requires no land, irrigation, or pesticides to be grown!
 It’s naturally easy-to-grow and low-maintenance.
-Kelp also mitigates the effects of ocean acidification!
+Kelp also locally mitigates the effects of ocean acidification!

 Kelp fights climate change by removing carbon from the ocean, helping to improve water quality and mitigate the effects of ocean acidification.

 Kelp is one of the most nutrient dense foods on the planet, packed with minerals, vitamins, and antioxidants.
 Don’t take our word as medical advice by any means, but kelp offersa variety of health benefits!

 Just a few kelp benefits worth noting include:

 Safe to say that kelp is a “superfood”!
 That said, if you’re a woman who’s pregnant or breastfeeding or are taking thyroid medications, you shouldavoid kelpsupplements or speak to your physician about potential interactions before consuming them.